tasseff/icold-2013/README.md

 The Los Alamos National Laboratory team also [communicated their techniques and results in greater detail](http://www.tasseff.com/documents/workshops/2013-hydropolis_dam_failure_impact_assessments.pdf).

 ## Usage as a Benchmark
-I recommend that this scenario be used as a standard case study for testing and comparing software that computes numerical estimates of flooding.
+I recommend that this scenario be used as a standard case study for testing and comparing software for computing numerical estimates of flooding.